Notes on the Geography of China: Kashgar Oasis

 The road is very straight with only an occasional right-angle turn.

-Somebody has money to burn.
+Somebody has money to burn and pride to display.

 There's water here, and it supports a fairly dense population.

 Remember those wood columns in the mosque?

 The locally famous cemetery is at Yopurghur, 50 miles northeast of Kashgar, but here's an ordinary one.